Scrambled eggs, cheese and sausage links rolled and baked inside a corn tortilla. These Breakfast Taquitos are simple and delicious!

 - Preheat oven to 425 degrees F.

-- Add the frozen sausage links to a large skillet over medium-high heat.
+- Warm sausages: Add sausage links to a large skillet over medium-high heat.
 Cook, turning occasionally, until warmed through.
+Remove to a plate, leaving any sausage grease in the pan.

-- Season with salt and pepper.
+- Scramble eggs: Crack eggs into a bowl and add a splash of water or milk.
+Whisk well with a fork and then add to the pan.
+Season with salt and pepper.
 Cook for a few minutes, tossing and scrambling as they cook.
 (If using spinach, add it to the pan about 2 minutes before the eggs are done cooking.)
 Remove from heat.

-- Place a sausage link on top.
+- Assemble: Divide the scrambled eggs among the tortillas and top with shredded cheese.
+Place a sausage link on top.
 Roll up and place, seam side down, on a baking sheet lined with foil or parchment paper.

-- Spray lightly with cooking spray and bake for 10-15 minutes or until golden brown.
+- Bake: Spray lightly with cooking spray and bake for 10-15 minutes or until golden brown.
 Serve with salsa for dipping.

 Notes